valentina-buoro/outreachy-contributions/README.md

 Upon further research, I discovered that git large file storage does not support the implemetation of forks as mentioned [here](https://github.com/homuler/MediaPipeUnityPlugin/issues/475) because it counts towards the original repo owner's quota.-~(Neleac)~

 ## Solution
-Featurisation of the data is reproducible, with `%run '../scripts/featuriser.py'`, I refrained from uploading thr featurised dataset to github
+Featurisation of the data is reproducible, with `%run '../scripts/featuriser.py'`, I refrained from uploading the featurised dataset to github